henryh1570/Memory-Cards/README.md

 We want to use build for Android SDK 16, Jellybean.

-My version of Android studio is 2.2.3 and I'm using the emulator with settings: Nexus 4 API 16.
+My version of Android studio is 2.2.3 and I'm using the emulator with settings: Nexus 4 API 23.
+Feel free to use any AS/Emulator versions.